Binance News on Binance Feed: Crypto Fear and Greed Index | Binance Feed

-Compared to yesterday, the Greed level had a slight decrease from 61 to 56.
-Throughout the previous week, the index fluctuated between 54 and 56, indicating a slight increase in the level of Greed in the market.
+Compared to yesterday, the Greed level had a slight decrease from 56 to 55.
+Throughout the previous week, the index fluctuated between 56 and 55, indicating a slight decrease in the level of Greed in the market.

 The Fear & Greed index is measured from 0 to 100, with 0 representing "Extreme Fear" and 100 representing "Extreme Greed."
 The index calculates the factors of volatility (25%), market momentum/volume (25%), social media (15%), dominance (10%), Google trends (10%), and survey (15% - currently paused).